 The split-tracking feature of Zencastr makes it easy for you to capture the voices of your guests and yourself in clear sounds.
 Each audio track is then merged automatically.

 In the editing process, which is automatic, the app sets the loudness level so that every person’s voice is uniform.
 The free version comes with 10 hours of post-production every month, which may be enough for most.

 However, it comes with a lot of editing limitations.
 For example, free version or not, you can’t share audio files directly with podcast hosting platforms such as Spotify.

 Most podcasters want to be able to record with others remotely with no break in connection.

 Ringr is the most popular co-podcasting software in the industry.
 There’s a reason it’s such a popular podcast hosting platform.

 Ringr automates your process from scheduling your interviews to automatically recording with guests when they come on to saving your unedited podcast to its cloud system.
 It, of course, offers split-tracking, so the voices of each guest are saved as a separate audio file.

 Ringr offers nothing in terms of editing.
 It is common for users to edit outside of the Ringr app.
 You can easily download the audio files in different formats and edit podcasts with a different app.
 It is excellent for conducting remote interviews and co-podcasting from a distance.

 Starting a podcast or maintaining one can be fun, but bad sound manipulation can ruin the experience for you and your audience.

-With the sheer amount of competing products out there, figuring out the right one can give you a small headache.
+With the sheer amount of good podcast recording software out there, figuring out the right one can give you a small headache.